 Yavin IV, after the destruction of the Death Star

-The celebration was a loud and raucous one and it was a long time before anyone happened to notice she wasn't there.
+The celebration was a loud and raucous one and it was a long time before anyone happened to notice the Princess of Alderaan wasn't there.
 If they noticed her absence, they simply assumed she was elsewhere in the room.

 In a room full of her friends and colleagues, it was the stranger who realized she'd disappeared.